Questions over fire response as Portugal battles blaze

 Columns of smoke were still rising from the hills Tuesday morning, some of them still black, indicating active fire sights, AFP journalists reported.

-The sky was clearer than a day earlier, and the water-bombing planes made regular runs over the lake below Pedrogao Pequeno to refill and try to finish off the last seats of fire.
+The sky was clearer than a day earlier, and the water-bombing planes made regular runs over the lake below the village of Pedrogao Pequeno to refill and try to finish off the last seats of fire.

-Nearly 26,000 hectares of forest have already been destroyed by the fires, according to European monitors.
+Nearly 26,000 hectares of forest have already been destroyed by the fires, according to the European Forest Fire Information System.